DekodeInteraktiv/fundy-extension-wp/README.md

-# Fundy Extension for WordPress
+# Dekode Fundraising Extension for WordPress

 A WordPress plugin for displaying various fundraising related content, like donation forms and receipts.
-It requires a Fundy subscription to use, learn more about [Fundy](https://intro.fundy.cloud).
+It requires a Dekode Fundraising subscription to use, learn more about [Dekode Fundraising](https://intro.fundy.cloud).

 ## Repositories

-The fundy platform has many components in different (private) repositories - [full list](https://github.com/search?q=topic%3Afundy+org%3ADekodeInteraktiv+fork%3Atrue&type=repositories):
+The Dekode Fundraising platform has many components in different (private) repositories - [full list](https://github.com/search?q=topic%3Afundy+org%3ADekodeInteraktiv+fork%3Atrue&type=repositories):

 ## Compatibility